MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 We're only interested in the first ones.

   * `ProjectContextId` identifies this context.
-  * `NodeId`, after a bit of testing, identifies the *core* where it got executed (starts at 1, goes up to `Environment.ProcessorCount`).
+  * `NodeId`, after a bit of testing, identifies the *logical timeline* where it got executed (starts at 1, can excess the number of cores).
   * `ProjectContextId`, `TargetId` and `TaskId` identify *where* this event got executed within a hierarchy.

 Alright, I think we can't postpone exploring `Project`, `Target` and `Task` anymore!

 ## Projects, targets and tasks

 MSBuild data is defined in XML files and there's a hierarchy between definitions.
+These are the basics:

 ### Project